Hinckley Pilot 35 History

 TARA is one of the five “custom” Pilot 35’s.
 Built in 1964 she is the 25th fiberglass Pilot 35 built by Henry R. Hinckley and Co. in Southwest Harbor Maine.
 Her first owner sailed her for 15 years and gave her the name TARA after the film Gone with the Wind.
 Her second owner sailed her for 30 years, her 4th for 5 years and I have owned her since 2013.
 She has visited many ports on the eastern seaboard from the Chesapeake to Maine.
 Her former owners cruised with her heavily and she also participated in many regattas as her speed is legendary.
 In the 1990’s TARA went through a complete refit of her topsides, bottom and interior.
 In 2012 TARA was blessed with a new diesel engine.

-Currently TARA is a daily charter vessel taking passengers for two hour excursions from Tribeca, NYC to the Statue of Liberty.
-Since Tribeca Sailing has been in business she has had over 4,000 people cross her decks.
-If you pass by North Cove Marina you won’t have to look hard to find the prettiest girl in NY Harbor.
+Currently TARA is a daily charter vessel taking passengers for two hour excursions from North Cove Marina in Battery Park City, to the Statue of Liberty.
+Since Tribeca Sailing has been in business she has had over 7,000 people cross her decks.
+If you pass by North Cove Marina in Brookfield Place you won’t have to look hard to find the prettiest girl in NY Harbor.

 One fun note, her mast was pulled for replacement December 2014 where I found a 1921 silver dollar placed at the base for good luck.
 It was put back where I found it when her mast was re-stepped back in the spring of 2015.